MingLunHan/CIF-ColDec/README.md

 | Coverage (%) (# of all biasing tokens in references / # of all tokens in references) | 18.7 | 35.5 |

 ### 2. **Config**
-Configuration files in config directory cover all experiments on LibriSpeech in paper.
+Complete Configuration files in config directory cover all experiments on LibriSpeech in paper.

 ### 3. **References**
 \[1\] CIF-based Collaborative Decoding for End-to-end Contextual Speech Recognition https://arxiv.org/abs/2012.09466